last edited August 2015

-The first type uses no energy (except for a tiny fan which extracts air up a vent pipe to prevent smells).
+The first type uses no energy (except for a tiny fan – maybe 4 watts – which extracts air up a vent pipe to prevent smells).
 They produce a compost which is similar to peat and can be spread on the garden (but not onto growing vegetables).
 Access is needed to a cellar or space below the bathroom.
-They were originally developed in Sweden for summer houses where it was environmentally undesirable to blast holes through mountains for sewer pipes.
+They were originally developed in Sweden for summer houses where it was environmentally undesirable to blast holes through mountains for sewera municipal drain or a drain serving more than one property pipes.
 Since then they have been developed to a high standard with various sizes available.
 Examples are the Clivus Multrum and the Envirolet (waterless remote).
 The second type do tend to consume rather a lot of electricity.

 Due to the composting toilet market in the UK being so under-developed the Clivus is not available for the domestic market here and this has led some self-builders to construct their own based on the original Clivus design as found in the books ‘The Toilet Papers” and ‘Sanitation without water’